svirant/DonutDongle/README.md

   - <AltSoftSerial.h>  Follow these steps to add AltSoftSerial.h
     - Goto https://github.com/PaulStoffregen/AltSoftSerial
     - Click the GREEN "<> Code" box and "Download ZIP"
-    - In Arudino IDE; goto "Sketch" -> "Include Library" -> "Add .ZIP Library"
+    - In Arduino IDE; goto "Sketch" -> "Include Library" -> "Add .ZIP Library"

 Some Arduino Nanos come with an Old Bootloader and won't Upload unless specified. **If you get errors** when trying to upload, swap to this option as a possible fix.